amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The solution
 ============

-To solve this problem, we built Proselint, a linter for English prose.
+To solve this problem, we built Proselint, a real-time linter for English prose.
 A linter is a computer program that, like a spell checker, scans through a document and analyses it, identifying problems with its syntax or style.
+Though many linters are used only after the fact, writing advice is best dispensed as you write.
 Our goal with Proselint is to aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to authors in the form of a linter for prose.
 Proselint thus identifies violations of the style and usage guidelines that have been endorsed by experts.

 Proselint is open-source software released under the BSD license and compatible with Python 2 and 3.
 It runs efficiently as a command-line utility or editor plugin for SublimeText, Atom, Emacs, vim, &c.
 It outputs advice in standard formats (e.g., JSON), allowing for integration with external services.
 Proselint includes modules on a variety of usage problems, including redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.